f5devcentral/f5-hybrid-security-architectures/README.md

   *  TF_CLOUD_ORGANIZATION: Your Terraform Cloud Organization name
   *  TF_CLOUD_WORKSPACE_*\<Workspace Name\>*: Create for each workspace in your workflow
       * EX: TF_CLOUD_WORKSPACE_BIGIP would be created with the value `bigip`
-  *  FDX_DOCKER_REGISTRY_USERNAME: The FDX Docker Registry username, see FDX reference implementation deployment guide
+  *  FDX_DOCKERHUB_USERNAME: The FDX Docker Registry username, see FDX reference implementation deployment guide
+  *  FDX_DOCKERHUB_PASSWORD: The FDX Docker Registry password, see FDX reference implementation deployment guide

 ## Workflow Runs

 **STEP 1:** Check out a branch for the workflow you wish to run using the following naming convention